cadet/CADET-Core/doc/interface/binding/affinity_complex_titration.rst

 ===================  =============================  =========================================

 ``ACT_ETAG``
-   Hill-type coefficients controlling how strongly the effective adsorption strength changes with the modulator.
+   Hill-type coefficients controlling how strongly the apparent affinity changes with the modulator concentration.

 **Unit:** :math:`1`